Timbe: Reading FC reveal jersey number for Kenya winger | Goal.com

 Timbe was in fine form in front of goal during his stint in China, reaching double figures during his spells at Renhe and on loan with Heilongjiang FC in China.

-The Kenyan ace has told Reading official website he is ready to make his debut for the club.
+The Kenyan ace has told Reading's official website he is ready to make his debut for the club.

-“I’m very glad to be at this club, I’m going to give 100% in every minute I’m going to get, and I’m going to hope we have better times,” Timbe is quoted by the club website .
+“I’m very glad to be at this club, I’m going to give 100% in every minute I’m going to get, and I’m going to hope we have better times,” Timbe said.

 “It’s always been like that as a football player, to come to England is one of the best things that can happen to any football player in the world.
 It’s a pleasure to be here.